-Loss of status as a RIC would reduce the Company's net asset value by forcing it to establish currently unestablished reserves for taxes.
+Loss of status as a RIC could reduce the Company's net asset value by forcing it to establish currently unestablished reserves for taxes.

 As a RIC, the Company does not pay Federal income taxes on its income that is distributed to its shareholders.
 It is not permitted to establish reserves for taxes on its unrealized capital gains.
-If the Company failed to qualify for RIC status, it would have to establish such reserves for taxes, which would reduce its net asset value, net of a reduction in the reserve for employee profit sharing, accordingly.
-To the extent that the Company, as a RIC, were to decide to make a deemed distribution of net realized capital gains and were to retain such net realized capital gains, it would have to establish appropriate reserves for taxes upon making such a decision and subsequently pay such taxes.
+If the Company failed to qualify for RIC status, to the extent that it had unrealized capital gains, it would have to establish such reserves for taxes, which would reduce its net asset value accordingly, net of a reduction in the reserve for employee profit sharing.
+When the Company, as a RIC, decides to make a deemed distribution of net realized capital gains and to retain such net realized capital gains, it has to establish appropriate reserves for taxes upon making such a decision and subsequently pay such taxes.